Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/README.md

 This approach can result in better-performing models, and those models can work with more complex form structures.

-### Extracting values from forms
+### Recognizing values from forms
-Using the `CustomFormClient`, you can use your own trained models to extract field values and locations, as well as table data, from forms of the type you trained your models on.
+Using the `FormRecognizerClient`, you can use your own trained models to extract field values and locations, as well as table data, from forms of the type you trained your models on.
 The output of models trained with and without labels differs as described below.

 #### Using models trained without labels
 Models trained without labels consider each form page to be a different form type.
 For example, if you train your model on 3-page forms, it will learn that these are three different types of forms.
 When you send a form to it for analysis, it will return a collection of three pages, where each page contains the field names, values, and locations, as well as table data, found on that page.